Being quasiperiodic structures of an intermediate state between

 In order to get the energy spectrum, we look for solutions

 that do not grow exponentially.
-Since each is a
+Since each

 matrix with determinant equal to 1 (unimodular), the

-condition for to be in the spectrum i.e. to be an allowed
+to be in the spectrum i.e. to be an allowed

 energy is